ddddanil/cyan-msg-py/doc/RESOURSES.md

 #### `/user/<user id>`

-This resourse provides all public information about a user by their ID.
+This resourse referenses a user and provides all public information about that user by their ID.

 Additional resourses
 --------------------

 #### `/settings`

-An updatable file containing user's settings.
+This resourse returns an updatable file containing user's settings.

+#### `/group/<group id>`

+This resourse referenses a group and provides all public information about that group by its ID.